fintech-systems/whmcs-php-api/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+See [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 # Features